georgiansof/Monopoly--OOP-project/README.md

 # MonOOPoly

   Bucharest Monopoly virtual replica with various changes.
+Features a Client - Server approach where a player is also host.
+Every player connects on a different port to allow multiple connections from the same computer.
   GitHub Actions not fixed to pass mainly because of SDL library.